B0neShAd0w/Hacktoria/Rabbit Hole.md

 ![Screenshot 2022-12-15 140057](https://user-images.githubusercontent.com/117080369/207880121-8d085c92-2b1f-4c36-8495-9b0dc3aa1fbe.png)

-Remember there was addintional file named `password-hint`, let's see what that gives us:
+Remember there was an addintional file named `password-hint`, let's see what that gives us:

 >The one I always use ending in 123 and starting with a capital P..

-Interesting, assumptions on what this could be can be made, however given I do not know what `the one I always use` is, we will generate our own password list.
+Assumptions on what this could be can be made, however given I do not know what `the one I always use` is, we will generate our own password list.

-To generate a password list I am going to be using `Parrot OS` but any Linux (or MacOS) will do, although it can be done in Windows with PowerShell etc. it isn't as user friendly a process.
+To generate a password list I am going to be using `Parrot OS` but any Linux distro (or MacOS) will do, although it can be done in Windows with PowerShell etc. it just isn't as user friendly.

 We will need to install the `rockyou.txt` password file for this, so if you don't have it go ahaead and run `sudo apt update && sudo apt install wordlists`

 Next you need to extract the `rockyou.txt` file, run `sudo gzip -d /usr/share/wordlists/rockyou.txt.gz`

-With that done we can now generate our `password.txt` file.
+With that done we can now generate our `passwords.txt` file.

 Run `cat /usr/share/wordlists/rockyou.txt | grep -e '^P' | grep -e '[1][2][3]$' >> passwords.txt`

-Basically what the above command is doing is outputting all enteries in the rockyou.txt file that start with an uppercase `P` and end in `123` to a new file called `passwords.txt`
+Basically what the above command is doing is outputting all enteries from the rockyou.txt file that start with an uppercase `P` and end in `123` to a new file called `passwords.txt`

 Next we need a `users.txt` list, a quick Google search for `top 10 most common usernames linux` leads us <a href="https://yurisk.info/2010/06/04/top-10-usernames-used-in-ssh-brute-force/">here</a>

+As we can see the hostname on the login screen we will add that, as it is very common in CTF's to use the hostname as the username.

 Let's create a `users.txt` file with the below usernames.

-As we can see the hostname on the login screen we will add that, as it is very common in CTF's to use the hostname as the username.

 ```
 zayed